 They cover the basics well, but there are times when users need much more than basic answers.

 If customer service is one way to tell how good a VPN service is, then at the top of the list is bypassing geo-restrictions to access the US Netflix library.

 The Surfshark website claims the service is ideal for bypassing these restrictions and streaming geo-blocked content.

-While many companies claim this, in the case of this VPN it’s true.
-This actually makes sense because Surfshark is still a small company compared to others, so they will be able to go underneath the Netflix radar.
+While many companies claim this, in the case of this VPN, it’s true.
+This makes sense because Surfshark is still a small company compared to others, so they will be able to go underneath the Netflix radar.

-While in testing, it was found that Surfshark could bypass restrictions in every region including Japan, Canada, the UK and USA.
+While in testing, it was found that Surfshark could bypass restrictions in every region, including Japan, Canada, the UK, and the USA.

 During testing, we did run a few other streaming service tests to make sure it wasn’t only this service that was allowing access.